 Covington Fine Arts Gallery Inc.La Plaza Shoppes, 6530 E. Tanque Verde Rd., Ste.
 140, 520-298-7878

-www.covingtongallery.com Gallery specializes in 19th- and 20th-century American and European paintings, watercolors, and prints.
-All art is from 1960 and earlier.
-Includes some sculpture and Western art.
+Gallery specializes in 19th- and 20th-century American and European paintings, watercolors, and prints, as well as brokering and appraisals.

 Davis Dominguez Gallery154 E. 6th St., 520-629-9759